SRCH2/srch2-ngn/documentation/docs/tutorial.md

     }
 ```

 The `SRCH2Engine` accepts a `JSONObject` or a `JSONArray` of `JSONObject`s when inserting or updating records.
-Insertions (and updates) are invoked by calling `insert(...)` on your `Indexable` implementation, or by specifying the index name and calling `SRCH2Engine.insertIntoIndex(String indexName, ...)`.
+Insertions (and updates) are invoked by calling `insert(...)` on your `Indexable` implementation.
 Each `JSONObject` representing a record should be properly formed and contain as its keys only the names of the fields that were defined in the schema and its values should be of the type as defined in the schema, as well.
 When using a `JSONArray` to do a batch insert, the `JSONArray` should only contain the set of `JSONObject`s representing the set of records to insert.

 Before actually calling this method we will need two asynchronous callbacks to get index information and search results from the SRCH2 search server.